Quique Sanchez Flores rules himself out of vacant Stoke job

 It’s been reported that the former Watford, Valencia, Benfica and Atletico Madrid boss was the Premier League club’s first choice to replace Mark Hughes and that a Stoke delegation met with the former Watford boss in Barcelona on Wednesday.

-However, on Saturday Flores finally addressed the topic in a press conference in Catalonia;
+However, on Saturday Sanchez Flores finally addressed the topic in a press conference in Catalonia.

 “Here I have all I need.
-I am the coach and will be,” said Flores.
+I am the coach and will be,” said Sanchez Flores.

 “I belong to Espanyol, I have contract and am honest with the club.
 I do not understand that you put so much effort in coach.
 I am well and quite happy with my situation.
 I don’t have to explain anything else.”